vp817/RakNetProtocolDoc/README.md

 ## Resources
 Here are a list of resources to help you better understand the RakNet protocol:

-- <a href="https://github.com/facebookarchive/RakNet">Original RakNet</a>: Contains information on packets.
+- <a href="https://github.com/facebookarchive/RakNet">Original RakNet</a>: Contains information on packets and all else.
-- <a href="http://www.jenkinssoftware.com/">JenkinsSoftware</a>: The original raknet official website, Some of the information used in this documentation was taken from the website and combined with other sources to create a comprehensive guide.
 - <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC-793</a>: Provides information about reliability, retransmission, packet reassembly, packet segmentation and flow control.
 - <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC-5681</a>: Provides information about congestion control.